 \subsubsection{Properties of entanglement entropy}

-There are several useful properties that entanglement entropy enjoys generally.
-We summarize some of them as follows. \begin{itemize} \item Suppose that $B$ is the complement of $A$.
-If the density matrix $\rho_{\text{tot}}$ is constructed from a pure state such as in the zero temperature system, then we find the following relation
+Entanglement entropy has several general properties that are particularly useful.
+Some of these properties are summarized as follows: \begin{itemize} \item Suppose $B$ is the complement of $A$.
+If the density matrix $\rho_{\text{tot}}$ is constructed from a pure state, such as in a zero-temperature system, then the following relation holds

-The entanglement entropy is thus not an extensive quantity.
-For a mixed state, this relation does not hold.
+Thus, entanglement entropy is not an extensive quantity.
+This relation, however, does not hold for mixed states.

 \item For three non-intersecting subsystems $A$, $B$, and $C$, the following two inequalities hold \bea S_{A+B+C}+S_B &\leq S_{A+B}+S_{B+C}\,,\cr S_A+S_C &\leq S_{A+B}+S_{B+C}\, , \eea which are called \textbf{strong subadditivity} \cite{lieb1973fundamental}.